VenueDriver/site-driver/custom_modules/core/molecule/README.md

 ### _type : `String`
 `Optional: no`

-`Default: ''`
+`Fixed Value: 'molecule'`

 This attribute defines how this record should be handled.
+It can't be changed.

 ### _value : `Any`